diffblue/gitlab/doc/architecture/blueprints/ci_data_decay/index.md

 a different place - preferably object storage - and make it accessible on demand, when it is really needed again (for example for compliance or auditing purposes).

+We need to evaluate whether moving data is the most optimal solution.
+We might be able to use de-duplication of metadata entries and other normalization strategies to consume less storage while retaining ability to query this dataset.
+Technical evaluation will be required to find the best solution here.

 Epic: [Migrate build metadata of archived pipelines](https://gitlab.com/groups/gitlab-org/-/epics/7216).

 ### Partition archived CI/CD data